joseph0x45/joseph0x45/README.md

 Hello there, I'm Joseph.

-I like birds, heavy metal and programming :)
+Life is made of heavy metal and code :)